Identity theft protection kit

 Identity theft happens when a criminal gets your personal information and tries to steal money from your accounts, open new credit cards, apply for loans, rent apartments, and commit other crimes—all using your identity.
 Identity theft can damage your credit, leave you with unwanted bills, and requires a lot of time and frustration to clean up.

-We realize you may be a victim of Credit Card Identity Theft and would like details from a Credit Card application or account business records.
+We realize you may be a victim of Credit Card and/or Deposit Account (Personal or Business Checking or Savings Account) Identity Theft and would like details from a Credit Card application or Deposit Account business records.
 Before we can send you specific details from any application or business record, we’re required by the FACT Act of 2003 and our own identity protection policies to obtain the following information from you:

 - A legible copy of a government-issued ID.
 We can accept a state-issued driver's license, a Military ID, a state ID card, or a passport.